Educational Sciences and Humanities - PhD

 The candidate will ...

-• Be well informed about the most up-to-date knowledge in their specific field within educational sciences and humanities and be well versed in the philosophy of science and methods in the discipline.
+Be at the forefront of knowledge in their specific field within educational sciences and the humanities and master the field's scientific theory and methods.

-• Be able to weigh up the use of different methods and analysis strategies in their specific subject area and field of research.
+Be able to assess the appropriateness and use of various methods and analysis strategies/processes within their specific subject and research field.

 Skills